-То Do View detailed information on a machine Click Q Details.
-In the Machine details (p.
-377) window, examine information on the machine.
-View log entries of a machine Click Log.
-The Log (p.
-396) view will display a list of the machine's log entries.
-Update the license for a machine's agent Click Change license. - The reasons for changing a license (p.
-340) include: Switching from trial mode to full mode. ■ Enabling Acronis Deduplication. ■ Enabling Acronis Universal Restore.
+То Do View detailed information Click Q Details. on a machine In the Machine details (p.
+373) window, examine information on the machine.
+View log entries of a Click Log. machine The Log (p.
+392) view will display a list of the machine's log entries.
+Update the license for a machine's agent Click Change license.
+The reasons for changing a license (p.
+338) include: Switching from trial mode to full mode.

-То Do Update all information related to the machine Click Synchronize.
+То Do Upgrading from Acronis Backup to Acronis Backup Advanced Update all information related to the machine Click Synchronize.
 The management server will query the machine and update the database with the most recent information.
 Along with synchronizing, the refresh operation will be performed automatically in order to update the list of the machines.
 Refresh a list of machines Click Refresh.
 The management console will update the list of machines from the management server with the most recent information.
 Though the list of machines is refreshed automatically based on events, the data may not be retrieved immediately from the management server due to some latency.
 Manual refresh guarantees that the most recent data is displayed.